mouse-over/github-action-deployer-php-node/README.md

 # MouseOver PHP deployer

-Use deployer script to deploy php app with ssh, nodejs and yarn support
+Use deployer script to deploy php app with composer, ssh, nodejs and yarn support
 ## Inputs

 ### `task`